port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 - **Jenkins**

-Jenkins provides a robust way to track deployments by dynamically reporting build statuses to Port using Port's API.
+Jenkins provides a robust way to track deployments by dynamically reporting build statuses to Port using Port's API. [find more here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/ci-cd/jenkins-deployment/)

+Add this example to your Jenkins pipeline to report deployments to Port:
 <details>
 <summary><b>Jenkins Pipeline Example (click to expand)</b></summary>